Backward doubly stochastic differential equations with or without reflection under weak conditions: General growth in and quadratic growth in

 \subsection{Reflected BDSDE: existence of maximal solutions}

-In the final part, we demonstrate the existence of maximal solutions to quadratic BDSDEs with reflection.
-Unlike the result obtained by Bahlali et al. \cite[Theorem 3.3]{09}, our consideration involves a generator that exhibits quadratic growth in \(z \).
-Consequently, we cannot simply approximate \(f \) using a monotone sequence of Lipschitz functions \(f_n \).
+In the final part, we prove the existence of maximal solutions to quadratic BDSDEs with reflection.
+Unlike the result obtained by Bahlali et al. \cite[Theorem 3.3]{09}, we consider generators with quadratic growth in \(z \).
+Consequently, the standard monotone approximation argument used in the linear growth setting is no longer directly applicable.
 Therefore, the truncation technique and a comparison theorem play a crucial role in our proof.